pingpongshow/RaptorQHAB/README.md

 RaptorHab is a complete high-altitude balloon (HAB) telemetry and imagery downlink system consisting of airborne payload and ground station components.
 There are other projects available with a silimar purpose, but there are some distinctive advantages here.
 Raptor fountian codes, modern image compression, error correction, cross platform.

-Mac native rground station app in releases - uses a custom radio receiver based on the Hetec t190 LoRa board.
+Mac native ground station app in releases - uses a custom radio receiver based on the Hetec t190 LoRa board.

-iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store - free - pending Apple approval
+iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store, uses custom modem - free - pending Apple approval

-Firmware for the Heltec T190 modem (FSK) available - packets over USB or BLE, supports battery
+Custom modem firmware for the Heltec T190 modem (FSK) available - packets over USB or BLE, supports battery for portible operation

-Python GUI and headless web based groundstations are being developed and are currently being debuged - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem
+Python GUI and headless web based groundstations Windows, linux - uses custom modem

 Many code changes due to various bug fixes and additional features have been made since I made the documentation for this project, there are some details that need to be updated and will be update when time permitts.

 ## Features

-- **915 MHz FSK Radio Link** - 96 kbps data rate, adjustable
+- **915 MHz FSK Radio Link** - 96 kbps data rate, rate and other radio parameters are adjustable
-- **Fountain Codes** - Robust error correction using RaptorQ or LT codes
+- **Fountain Codes** - Robust error correction using RaptorQ or LT codes (fallback)
 - **WebP Image Compression** - Efficient image transmission (~50KB per image)
 - **GPS Telemetry** - Real-time position tracking with airborne dynamic model
-- **Web Interface** - Real-time dashboard, map tracking, image gallery
+- **Web Interface** - Real-time dashboard, map tracking, image gallery and more
 - **Ground station apps** supporting live tracking, payload heading and distance, landing zone prediction, automatic telemetry/image recording, bust height calculation

 ## Hardware Requirements

 ### Airborne Payload
 - Raspberry Pi Zero 2W
-- Waveshare SX1262 868M/915M LoRa HAT
+- Waveshare SX1262 868M/915M LoRa HAT with GNSS L76 GPS builtin
 - Sony IMX219 Camera (Pi Camera Module v2)
-- L76 GPS built into the Waveshare SX1262 hat (balloon mode)

 ### Ground Station
-- Raspberry Pi Zero 2W (or any Pi)
-- Waveshare SX1262 868M/915M LoRa HAT with GPS module
+- Raspberry Pi Zero 2W (or any Pi) with Waveshare SX1262 868M/915M LoRa HAT with GPS module, web based access
-- Web browser for UI
-- Mac ground station app available now using custom radio modem based on Heltec T190 radio
+- Mac ground station app using custom radio modem based on Heltec T190 radio board
-- iOS ground station app RaptorHABMobile available using custom radio modem based on Heltec T190 radio with BLE
+- iOS ground station app RaptorHABMobile available using custom radio modem in BLE mode
-- Cross platform python GUI and headless webserver ground stations being developed/debugged
+- Cross platform python GUI and headless webserver ground stations using custom modem

 ## Installation